 In some tests the iMac with its 8GB RAM was slightly faster than the MacBook Air with 4GB RAM.
 For example, in graphics tests the £899 iMac posted frame rates between 11 and 15 percent higher than the MacBook Air.
 The new iMac was also faster than the MacBook Air in the iMovie test.
 Overall, however, the new low-end iMac was 17 percent slower than the MacBook Air.

-The new 2014 iMacs look the same as the 2013 line up, and those that launched in October 2012, with their super-thin 5mm edge design and the glossy 1920-by-1080 IPS screen which is less reflective than older iMac models.
-Unfortunately for some, the thinner edges mean that the iMac cannot accomodate an optical drive.
+With the exception of the new budget iMac, the current iMac line up is the same as the 2013 line up, but Apple has dropped prices.
+There are few differences to those iMacs that launched in October 2012, with their super-thin 5mm edge design and the glossy 1920-by-1080 IPS screen which is less reflective than older iMac models.
+Unfortunately for some, the thinner edges mean that the iMac cannot accommodate an optical drive.
 If you wish to purchase a SuperDrive from Apple, it costs £65.

-Like the 2013 model, the new iMac offers the following ports:
+Like the rest of the range, the new iMac offers the following ports: